S-Salehin/Software-project-1/README.md

 # pip Install -r requirments.txt
-Your are good to go
+run .py & u our are good to go